 You are not eating enough

 Or simply put: you are under-eating on your macros.
 So check if you are in fact following a correct set of macros.
 If for some reason you have stopped tracking with an app, I advise to start doing so now.
+If you are practising intermittent fasting or doing OMAD you must also keep in mind you still need to eat to your full macros during your eating window.
 Do you need help with your macros?
 You can always contact me here.

 You are fire-starting your own cravings